iamskp99/Fundamentals-of-Database-Engineering/Fundamentals of Database Engineering.md

 ALTER TABLE transactionspractice
 ADD COLUMN balance INT;
 ```
-OR you can use this script
+AND you can use this script

 ********************************************
 -- Create a test table